jd2rogers2/aws-learning-crud-mvp/docs/udemy-aws-course-notes.md

     - like a user but for a service
     - for when a service needs to perform an action
     - that way we can allow or deny service integrations
+    - can be assigned to individual service instances (i.e. an EC2 vm)
 - best practices
     - MFA
     - rotate keys every X (90) days